alanh90/BICA-EmergentThoughts/README.md

-# Adaptive Scenario Synthesis: Advancing Toward Subconscious Processing in AI
+# Intrinsic Scenario Synthesis: Advancing Toward Subconscious Processing in AI

 ![Cover Image](media/cover_img.png)

 ## **Abstract**

 Artificial intelligence (AI) systems traditionally rely on deterministic or goal-seeking models to achieve tasks, often lacking the nuanced depth of human-like intuition.
-The **Artificial Subconscious** is a conceptual framework designed to emulate subconscious processing, acting as an intrusive thought suggestion mechanism rather than a goal-seeking entity.
+The Intrinsic Scenario Synthesis (ISS) framework is designed to emulate subconscious processing, acting as an intrusive thought suggestion mechanism rather than a goal-seeking entity.
 This system generates hypothetical scenarios, evaluates potential outcomes, and introduces creative variability into the decision-making process.

-Operating continuously in the background, the **Artificial Subconscious** pairs with other AI components to enhance adaptability, creativity, and alignment with human-like cognition.
+Operating continuously in the background, ISS pairs with other AI components to enhance adaptability, creativity, and alignment with human-like cognition.
 While no implementation exists yet, the framework lays the foundation for an innovative layer in AI architecture.

 ---

 ## **Introduction**

 Human cognition is multi-layered, with the subconscious playing a critical role in forming intrusive thoughts that can guide conscious decision-making, spark creativity, or mitigate risk.
-Unlike conventional AI systems that explicitly pursue goals, the **Artificial Subconscious** is envisioned as a passive, always-on process, continuously generating possible scenarios and injecting them into other systems for consideration.
+Unlike conventional AI systems that explicitly pursue goals, the Intrinsic Scenario Synthesis (ISS) framework is envisioned as a passive, always-on process, continuously generating possible scenarios and injecting them into other systems for consideration.

 This framework is designed to complement existing goal-seeking AI systems, offering valuable insights through its ability to imagine, suggest, and balance possibilities without dictating outcomes.
-This document outlines the conceptual structure and processes of the **Artificial Subconscious**, emphasizing its theoretical nature and potential integration with broader AI architectures.
+This document outlines the conceptual structure and processes of ISS, emphasizing its theoretical nature and potential integration with broader AI architectures.

 ---

 ## **Objective**

-The **Artificial Subconscious** is not goal-driven.
+The ISS framework is not goal-driven.
 Instead, its primary objective is to continuously produce and evaluate hypothetical scenarios that other AI systems can interpret, adopt, or discard.
 This introduces creative variability and life-like qualities to AI through its persistent and independent processing.

 ### **Key Functions**